huggingface/blog/sd3.md

 ## Acknowledgements

 Thanks to the Stability AI team for making Stable Diffusion 3 happen and providing us with its early access.
+Thanks to [Linoy](https://huggingface.co/linoyts) for helping us with the blogpost thumbnail.